Featured

 Consequently, the meter definition is derived from the second definition.
 If the duration of a second changes, the length of a meter must change to maintain the constant speed of the light as it is explained in the following section.

 However, an exact measurement is not possible since all mechanisms will be inevitably conditioned by their own nature, including the atomic clocks.
-The only perfect clock would be an invisible and abstract clock.
+The only perfect clock would be an invisible and abstract clock.2.b) Modern time concepts

 2.b.1.
 The definition of relativistic time